 Whatever the season, in Lake Macquarie there is always somewhere you can head into or onto the water.
 Whether that is one of our glorious beaches, our baths or our public pools, Lake Macquarie has so much to offer.
 If you want to go swimming in Lake Macquarie this is the guide for you.
 Find out where to go in our comprehensive guide to beaches, pools and the lake.

 Our local beaches are patrolled through spring school holidays to autumn school holidays.
 Always check that there are lifesavers present before you head in for a swim and make sure you swim between the flags.

 Blacksmiths Beach is home to the Belmont Swansea Surf Life Saving Club.
 Known locally as a great place to swim, this is an ideal spot to take your family.
 This beach is more protected for swimming than the others in the area.
 With Granny’s pool situated near the break wall, a safe place for toddlers and young children to swim or paddle, this is a popular destination.
 Read our review of Blacksmiths Beach, Blacksmiths Breakwall & Grannies Pool.

 At Blacksmiths Beach there are toilets, BBQ’s, picnic tables and indoor and outdoor showers.
-There is also a fantastic park opposite the beach that is great for a play after your swim.
+There is also a fantastic playground opposite the beach that is great for a play after your swim.